jpcarrascal/motu-ultralite-mk5-bridge/README.md

 - In the welcome screen, click on "IP Connect".
 Replace the IP there with your computer's network name**, plus ```:8080``` (which is the port that the node.js app is listening on).
 You should end up with something like this ```computer-name.local:8080``` (see image below).
 - Hit enter

-If everything is set up correctly, your mobile app should be connected to your UltraLite.
+If everything is set up correctly, your mobile app should connected to your UltraLite through your computer.

 *_You might need to [install node.js](https://nodejs.org/en/download/), and [here are instructions on how to run a node.js app](https://stackoverflow.com/questions/57975889/how-to-run-an-existing-node-app-from-github_